polterguy/phosphorusfive-dox/chapter-11.md

 Probably few surprises here.
 Congratulations for the record, you have created your first reusable Active Event.
 Already at this point, you can consume this Active Event, in your own applications, as you see fit.

-**Warning**; Before you go berserk creating your own Active Events, please realize, that if your server is rebooted, or your web server process for some reasons recycles, etc - Your Active Event will *vanish*!
-If you wish to create *"persistent Active Events"*, you'll need to declare them in e.g. a Hyperlambda file, and make sure this file somehow is executed, every time your web server process starts.
+**Warning**; Before you go berserk creating your own Active Events, please realize, that if your web server process for some reasons recycles - Your Active Event will vanish!
+If you want to create persistent Active Events, you'll need to declare them in e.g. a Hyperlambda file, and make sure this file somehow is executed, every time your web server process starts.
 This is easily done, by putting a Hyperlambda file, creating your Active Events, into the *"/system42/startup/"* folder inside of your *"/phosphorusfive/core/p5.webapp/"* folder.
 All files in this folder, are automatically executed, every time your web server process starts.

 ## Parametrizing your Active Events

-To pass in arguments to an Active Event, is as easy as creating a child node.
-Let's first create an Active Event that can somehow handle our arguments first though.
+To pass in arguments to an Active Event, is as easy as creating a child node in your lambda.
+Let's first create an Active Event, that can somehow handle our argument.
 Notice, we will be using the same name for our Active Event as our first example.
 This will ensure that our original Active Event becomes overwritten, and replaced with our new implementation, without any extra effort necessary from our side.

 ```
 create-event:sys42.examples.foo